 This is a solid critical thinking model that leans on root-cause analysis.
 We like this approach because it visualizes each choice and helps you spot scenarios that could lead to a bad outcome.

 The principle of working backward is simple: You define your end goal and go backward to identify the steps you need to take to make it happen.
 It can work well if you know exactly what you want to achieve.
-For example, We plan to expand our service to Europe.
+For example, we plan to expand our service to Europe.
 To do that, we need to hire an EU-based marketing team and check European regulations.

 The Eisenhower Matrix